 Woodwind basics Woodwind instruments vary widely in size, cost, weight, portability and other factors.
 These should all be taken into account when choosing one to learn.
 The following comparison is meant to help you select which may best suit both your preference and your logistical needs.
-Recorder This wind instrument is one of the most … Continue reading Getting started: Woodwind Playing
+Recorder This wind instrument is one of the most … Continue reading Getting started: Woodwind lessons

 To help students polish their scales and arpeggios, I have created a practice play-along routine.
 The way to use these recordings is very simple.
 I will play a passage notated in small notes and you will repeat it after me while keeping time.
 A couple of things to note: you can choose either to play … Continue reading ABRSM Clarinet Grade 1 scales and arpeggios practice play-alongs